F1r0x/Kerbrute/README.md

 ```

 ## Instalación
-You can download pre-compiled binaries for Linux, Windows and Mac from the [releases page](https://github.com/ropnop/kerbrute/releases/tag/latest).
-If you want to live on the edge, you can also install with Go:

 Puedes descargar binarios precompilados para Linux, Windows y Mac desde la [página de lanzamientos](https://github.com/ropnop/kerbrute/releases/tag/latest).
 Si quieres estar al día, también puedes instalarlo con Go:

 ```